jennyrhee/flood-events/docs/milestone-report.md

 ![wind distribution](img/wind.png)
 **Figure 5**.
 Distribution of wind speed by event.

-There different methods were used to find correlation coefficients depending on the type of feature (Figure 8).
+There different methods were used to find correlation coefficients depending on the variable types being compared (Figure 8).
 Pearson's correlation was used for continuous vs. continuous variables [-1, 1].
 Point biserial correlation was used for categorical vs. continuous variables [-1, 1].
 Cramer's V was used for categorical vs. categorical variables [0, 1].

 ![correlation matrix](img/corr_matrix.png)
 **Figure 6**.
 Correlation matrix for all features.